oday is World Kindness Day

 The fun part comes in piping these puppies into the pan.
-I was not in my fully stocked kitchen so opted for a large ziplock bag instead of a pastry bag.
-Worked great.
+No piping bag?
+No problem.
+Just cut off the tip of a ziplock bag.
+Works great.
 Make sure you don’t overfill these.
 One healthy loop of batter should be enough.

 To round out my cider experience for the evening, I needed to include a little boozy apple cider with this mouth watering cheese board and GLUTEN-FREE Raincoast crackers, say whaaat?
 I think I’m getting the hang of this gluten free thing.

 And oh ya, I’m a godmother!
 Isn’t he beautiful?!
 Born October 4th, 9 lbs.
 4oz., 21.25″.
 Can’t get enough snuggles from this guy!

 So I depart with one final quote that inspires me: “I just figured if I was going to make the world a better place I would do it with cookies.” – Stranger Than Fiction (2006)